HasNetwork/chat/README.md

     ```
     The application will be running at `http://127.0.0.1:5000`.

+## Database Migration

+If you are upgrading from an older version of the application and have an existing `old_chat.db` file:

+1. Place `old_chat.db` in the root directory of the project.
+2. Run the migration script:
+    ```bash
+    python migrate_db.py
+    ```
+3. This will import users and messages into the new `instance/chat.db`.

 ## Admin Panel

 The first user to register becomes an admin.
 The admin panel can be accessed at the `/admin` route.